 Awards Panel (produces recommendations for national awards from nominations received)

 The members of these committees are appointed by trustees, usually by approving recommendations from the committees themselves following advertisement for members.
 Appointments are usually for three-year terms.
 Some committees have sub-committees or working groups.
-The main ones are Events Committee and Canalway Cavalcade Committee, which are both sub-committees of Marketing Committee, and Investment Working Group, which is a sub-committee of Finance Committee.
+The main ones are Events Committee* and Canalway Cavalcade Committee, which are both sub-committees of Marketing Committee, and Investment Working Group, which is a sub-committee of Finance Committee. (*Events Committee is currently reporting direct to trustees on a temporary basis)

 For historical reasons, the Waterway Recovery Group committee is known as the 'WRG Board', and there is a wider 'WRG Committee' of active WRG organisers and volunteers (not shown on the chart above).
 WRG maintains a distinct image with its own logo, with the 'WRG Board' delegated by trustees to run WRG's operations, financed from within IWA's budget, with the support of staff at Head Office (see below).
 WRG also has regional groups, which operate similarly to IWA branches.